Serendipity-AI/markdown2pdf-python/README.md

 <img src="images/examples.png" />

-This package provides MCP server support for clients such as Claude Desktop.
-You can read full instructions on how to configure Claude in [our documentation](https://markdown2pdf.ai/mcp).
+This package provides a python client for the markdown2pdf.ai service.
+You can read full instructions in [our documentation](https://markdown2pdf.ai).

 ## Installation